Lightning-AI/litgpt/tutorials/convert_hf_checkpoint.md

 To disable the automatic conversion, which is useful for development and debugging purposes, you can run the `scripts/download.py` with the `--convert_checkpoint false` flag.
-This will only download the checkpoint files but do not convert them for use in Lit-GPT:
+This will only download the checkpoint files but do not convert them for use in LitGPT:

 ```bash
 rm -rf checkpoints/EleutherAI/pythia-14m